 (b) Steel.
 Open-hearth or electric steel of uniform quality must be used.
-Content percent may not exceed the following: Carbon, 0.55; phosphorous, 0.045; sulphur, 0.050.
+Content percent may not exceed the following: carbon, 0.55; phosphorus, 0.045; sulphur, 0.050.

-- (c) Identification of material.
-Material must be identified by any suitable method, except that plates and billets for hot-drawn cylinders must be marked with the heat number. - (d) Manufacture.
+(c) Identification of material.
+Material must be identified by any suitable method except that plates and billets for hot-drawn cylinders must be marked with the heat number.

+(d) Manufacture.
 Cylinders must be manufactured using equipment and processes adequate to ensure that each cylinder produced conforms to the requirements of this subpart.
 No fissure or other defect is permitted that is likely to weaken the finished cylinder appreciably.
 A reasonably smooth and uniform surface finish is required.
 If not originally free from such defects, the surface may be machined or otherwise treated to eliminate these defects.
-The thickness of the bottoms of cylinders welded or formed by spinning is, under no condition, to be less than two times the minimum wall thickness of the cylindrical shell; such bottom thicknesses must be measured within an area bounded by a line representing the points of contact between the cylinder and floor when the cylinder is in a vertical position. - (e) Welding or brazing.
-Welding or brazing for any purpose whatsoever is prohibited except as follows: - (1) Welding or brazing is authorized for the attachment of neckrings and footrings which are non-pressure parts and only to the tops and bottoms of cylinders having a service pressure of 500 psig or less.
-Cylinders, neckrings, and footrings must be made of weldable steel, the carbon content of which may not exceed 0.25 percent except in the case of 4130X steel which may be used with proper welding procedures. - (2) As permitted in paragraph (d) of this section. - (3) Cylinders used solely in anhydrous ammonia service may have a1/2inch diameter bar welded within their concave bottoms. - (f) Wall thickness.
-For cylinders with service pressure less than 900 pounds, the wall stress may not exceed 24,000 psig.
-A minimum wall thickness of 0.100 inch is required for any cylinder over 5 inches outside diameter.
-Wall stress calculation must be made by using the following formula:
+The thickness of the bottoms of cylinders welded or formed by spinning is, under no condition, to be less than two times the minimum wall thickness of the cylindrical shell; such bottom thicknesses to be measured within an area bounded by a line representing the points of contact between the cylinder and floor when the cylinder is in a vertical position.

+(e) Welding or brazing.
+Welding or brazing for any purpose whatsoever is prohibited except as follows:

+(1) Welding or brazing is authorized for the attachment of neckrings and footrings which are non-pressure parts, and only to the tops and bottoms of cylinders having a service pressure of 500 psig or less.
+Cylinders, neckrings, and footrings must be made of weldable steel, carbon content of which may not exceed 0.25 percent except in the case of 4130X steel which may be used with proper welding procedure.

+(2) As permitted in paragraph (d) of this section.

+(f) Wall thickness.
+The wall stress may not exceed 24,000 psi.
+The minimum wall thickness is 0.090 inch for any cylinder with an outside diameter of 6 inches.
+Calculation must be made by the following formula:

-$$S = [P(1.3D^2 + 0.4d^2)]/(D^2 - d^2)$$
+$S = [P(1.3D^2 + 0.4d^2)]/(D^2 - d^2)$